This article was published in Australian Dictionary of Biography, Volume 5, (MUP), 1974

 Lukin had bought shares in the Brisbane Newspaper Co. and in 1873 he resigned his office to become editor of the Brisbane Courier and the Queenslander.
 He soon succeeded in improving both papers and in 1876 secured a major scoop by sending an expedition under Ernest Favenc to explore a proposed transcontinental railway route.
 He was popular with both Liberals and Conservatives and played a major part in forming the National Agricultural Association and the Johnsonian Club.
 In 1879 he was a commissioner for Queensland at the Sydney Intercolonial Exhibition but in February 1880 was bankrupted on his own petition because of unwise land and mining speculation.
 Soon afterwards he left Queensland.

 Lukin was discharged from bankruptcy in March 1880.
 He was in Melbourne looking for a new paper in February 1881 and in February 1884 appeared in New South Wales as manager of a tin-mining company.
-However, journalism still called and in March 1890 he bought the Boomerang from William Lane.
+However, journalism still called and, after being appointed managing director of the Sydney newspapers the Globe and the Sunday Times (1886-87), in March 1890 he bought the Boomerang from William Lane.
 Maintenance of the paper's radical stance alienated middle-class support while advocacy of the Griffith policy on coloured workers alienated the Labor Party.
 Deepening financial depression came to a head and Lukin lost heavily when the paper was finally wound up in April 1892.

 Anxious to improve his health, Lukin went to New Zealand in 1893 and took employment as a parliamentary reporter on the Evening Post in Wellington.
 In 1896 he succeeded E. T. Gillon as editor and remained in office until he died at Wellington on 12 September 1916.
 Predeceased by his wife in 1906, he was survived by one son and three daughters.